 The Roland SH-101

 I could write a book on what NOT to do when using sequencers in live situations.
-We had one song that required an opening sequence to be played by my Roland SH-101, which had a small one built in.
+We had one song that required an opening sequence to be played by my Roland SH-101, which had a small sequencer built in.
 Unfortunately the SH-101 had no onboard memory so when we were headlining I would have to program the sequencing as the equipment was being moved onto the stage.
 It was either that or trust that nothing had gone wrong after the sound check.
-Forget that…!
-Most people just play audio these days.
+Forget that...!
+Most people just play with audio backing tracks these days.

 Thanks for listening.
 Part 2 will be about the early days of software sequencing.